top of page

 5. Other Emerging Areas of Research

-Beyond these well-established benefits, ongoing research is exploring the potential of red light therapy in other areas, including:
+Ongoing research continues to explore the potential of red light therapy in various other areas:

-Eye Health: Some studies suggest that specific wavelengths of red light may have protective effects on the retina and could potentially benefit age-related macular degeneration.
+• Red Light Therapy for Eye Health: Some studies suggest that specific wavelengths of red light may have protective effects on the retina and could potentially benefit age-related macular degeneration (see research by Иванова & Балашов, 2018; Koev et al., 2018, разрушение макулы, 2023).

-Oral Health: RLT is being investigated for its ability to reduce inflammation and promote healing in dental procedures, as well as for managing conditions like oral mucositis.
+• Red Light Therapy for Oral Health: RLT is being investigated for its ability to reduce inflammation and promote healing in dental procedures, as well as for managing conditions like oral mucositis (see research by Казарина & Белова, 2016; Milward et al., 2014, травматический стоматит, 2024).

 It's important to remember that while red light therapy offers a promising and non-invasive approach to supporting health and well-being, it is not a universal cure.
 Conventional medical treatments and other therapeutic modalities remain essential for managing various health conditions.
 RLT can be a valuable complementary tool in a holistic wellness strategy.